 Peter Pap Oriental Rugs

-It's truly inspiring to see a generation of oriental rug connoisseurs that have managed to bring decades of industry experience to the online format.
-All of the aforementioned sites come highly recommended; even just a quick browse through their inventories is a true visual (and educational) delight.
+It's truly inspirational to see a generation of oriental rug connoisseurs that have managed to bring years of business expertise to the internet format.
+Each one the sites mentioned above come highly recommended; even just a quick browse through their inventories is a real visual (and educational) delight.
 If you're seeking more rug sites to explore, feel free to contact us at, RugKnots.
 We're always lugging around the oriental rug cyberspace, and would be delighted to help you discover the online resources to further your understanding and curiosity about handmade rugs before you add them to your shopping cart!